Julie Berwald

-Julie Mathilda Berwald (14 October 1822 in Stockholm – 1 January 1877) was a Swedish concert and opera singer.
+Julie Mathilda Berwald (14 October 1822 – 1 January 1877) was a Swedish concert and opera singer.

-Julie Berwald was born to the concert singer Mathilda Berwald and the musician Johan Fredrik Berwald.
+Julie Berwald was born in Stockholm to the concert singer Mathilda Berwald and the musician Johan Fredrik Berwald.
 She and her sisters Fredrique and Hedvig Eleonora were trained as singers by their mother, and performed with her at their fathers public concerts.
 They toured as concert singers in Finland (1842), Copenhagen (1844) and Berlin (1847).
 The three siblings were a popular singing trio.

 Between 1847 and 1852, she was engaged as an opera singer at the Royal Swedish Opera in Stockholm; from 1848 contracted as a 'Premier Actress'.
 During her years at the Opera, she became one of the greatest stars of the Swedish opera.
 In 1851, she also performed in Copenhagen to great acclaim.